simaopsbarbosa/Inclui/README.md

 <br>

-Welcome to the documentation pages of Inclui!
+Welcome to the documentation pages of **Inclui**!

-This Software Development Report, tailored for LEIC-ES-2024-25, provides comprehensive details about Inclui, from high-level vision to low-level implementation decisions.
+This Software Development Report, tailored for LEIC-ES-2024-25, provides comprehensive details about **Inclui**, from high-level vision to low-level implementation decisions.
 It’s organised by the following activities.

 - [Business modeling](#Business-Modelling)
   - [Product Vision](#Product-Vision)